tkiziloren/tzone-docs/en/tmux-short-tutorial.md

 # What is tmux?

-**tmux** is a command line tool to run long running tasks on a remote machine via SSH.
-SSH connections can break while your long running command is still being run.
+**tmux** is a command line tool to run long running tasks on a remote machine via ssh.
+It is a very useful tool because ssh sessions can disconnect while you your long running command is still being run.

 Tmux is the perfect solution for that.
 Tmux creates a kind of server on the machine you are sshing into.
 You can create multiple tmux sessions on the server and you can connect again even if your ssh connection drops.

 ## Most Often Used Tmux Commands